tanyipeng834/recipedia/README.md

 FrontEnd:
-Use Bootstrap for the alerts when facing exceptions.Furthermore ,javascript is used for validation logic for the register page if the password doesn't match the comfirm password section to reduce runtime.For the static design , Html and css are utilised and responsive web design principals such as flexbox are used to make the website responsive.
+Use Bootstrap for the alerts when facing exceptions.Furthermore ,javascript is used for validation logic for the register page if the password doesn't match the comfirm password section to reduce runtime.For the static design , HTML and CSS are utilised and responsive web design principles such as flexbox are used to make the website responsive.
 ```